Water Jamboree

 This event is a cooperative effort provided by the Tri-Basin NRD, Lower Republican NRD, Nebraska Extension, Post Rock Extension, the Natural Resources Conservation Service, the Bureau of Reclamation, and the US Army Corps of Engineers.
 The Water Jamboree will be held on two days in late April, with schools attending the day of their choice.
 Activities are held both indoors and outdoors at Camp Joy and the Harlan County Reservoir.

-2023 was the 30th year for Water Jamboree.
+In 2024 we held the 31st Water Jamboree.
 Nearly 400 students and 140 adult volunteers attended the festival.
-We are looking forward to the 2024 Water Jamboree on April 23-24th.
+We are looking forward to the 2025 Water Jamboree on April 29-30th.

 Registration is in October & November, the deadline to register is December 1st.
 Contact Lori Swanson at the Phelps County Extension office by email at lori.swanson@unl.edu or by phone at (308) 995-4222.